a-slice-of-py/data-scientist-hub/docs/posts/til-aws-cert.md

 <!-- more -->

-After having manually scraped the internet to get AWS Certification icons - surely the entire collection is already available somewhere, I didn't search that much - I started experimenting with `diagrams` and I finally came up with this final result (click to enlarge).
+After having manually scraped the internet to get AWS Certification icons[^1], I started experimenting with `diagrams` and I finally came up with this result (click to enlarge).

 ![aws-cert-paths](../assets/aws_certification_paths.png)